Concealed Carry: Frequently Asked Questions (FAQ)

 A1.
 Yes.
-You should also have your driver’s license, too, just to be safe in any legal situation.
+You should also carry your driver’s license, too, just to be safe in any legal situation.
 You went through the trouble of getting a CCL, why wouldn’t you carry it?

 Q2.
 How much is it to get your concealed carry license?

 A2.
-It depends on who you ask, who’s your instructor, etc. I paid approximately $400 for all of my training, the classes, and sending in my paperwork.
+It depends on where you live, who you ask, who’s your instructor, etc. I paid approximately $400 for all of my training, the classes, and sending in my paperwork.
 This doesn’t include my firearm or accessories.

 Q3.
 Is it worth it to get a concealed carry license if your state does not require it?

 Listen, having the license means you went through training and another person, other than your dad, believes you are competent with your concealed carry weapon.
 In other words, it’s a bit less shady than just keeping a gun in your waistband.

 Q4.
 Do you have to have your weapon on you at all times?